my1396/Econ-Study/_posts/2024-08-12-Productivity-Tools.md

 Option 1: use user settings

-opt+, open pereferences, add your macros directly there.
+opt+, open preferences, add your macros directly there.

 ```json
 "mdmath.macros": {